samrocketman/drexel-university/bin/README.md

 * `servercount`
 * `sort_clusters`

-I maintain my `/etc/clusters` file with a standard naming convention.
+I maintain my `/etc/clusters` file with a standardized naming convention.
 The first line has an `All_clusters` alias.
 Its only purpose is to be an alias for all aliases in the `/etc/clusters` file.
-From there every alias starts with one of two standard prefixes: `cluster_` or `host_`.
+From there every alias starts with one of two standardized prefixes: `cluster_` or `host_`.

 Here is a sample `/etc/clusters` file using that naming convention.